ramiropolla/TVision/readmeX.txt

-$Id: readmeX.txt,v 1.4 2004/08/28 23:02:18 jeremy Exp $
+$Id: readmeX.txt,v 1.5 2005/03/29 22:13:57 jeremy Exp $

 TVision ported to Linux X Windows
 -----------------------------------------------------------

-This distribution includes a module which offers support for running TVision applications natively under X11.
-To use this version of the library you must build the 'libtvisionx.so' target, install it as 'libtvision.so' with your application, and install a "VGA" font on your X server.
+This package is a module which offers support for running IDA natively under X11.
+To use this version of the library you must build the library, install it as 'libtvision.so' in your IDA application directory, and finally, install a "VGA" font on your X server.

 Release notes
 -----------------------------------------------------------

-Release JSC-1.2 notes:
+Release JSC-1.3 notes:

-* Added support for numeric keypad 'multiply' key (*); it was previously missing and not translated.
-Also fixed translation of Tab, Enter, Backspace, and Escape keys that was botched with the introduction of scancode translation in release 1.1.
+* Incorporated Datarescue's TVision Level K, released with IDA 4.8.
+With this change, you must now possess the IDA SDK to build the library from source.
+(The TVision library now requires some routines from the IDA SDK).

+* Added support for 16 color backgrounds.
+(Previous versions only supported 8).

 Installation
 -----------------------------------------------------------

-To build, run 'make libtvisionx.so' in the source/ directory.

-Install the 'libtvisionx.so' file as 'libtvision.so' with your application.
+To build this library you must first obtain and unpack the IDA SDK.
+Once you have unpacked the SDK, run 'make IDA=<your-sdk-dir>/' in the source/ directory, where <your-sdk-dir> is a relative or absolute path to the unpacked SDK.
+Don't forget the trailing slash.

+When the build process has completed, you will find two shared libraries in in the 'bin' directory of your IDA SDK distribution:  A 'libtvision.so' file (xterm mode library) and a 'libtvisionx.so' file (native X11 library).
+To use the native X11 library copy it to your IDA application directory and rename it to 'libtvision.so'.
+To switch back to using xterm mode just do the same with the built 'libtvision.so'.

 TVision requires an IBM-compatible PC X server font (commonly called a 'VGA' font around the web).
 There are several freely available high-quality fonts